 And, you can remind the peeps in your life who need a little nudge, too.
 Simply enter a mobile number, the date and time you want the reminder sent, and a message.
 Of course, you’ll want to make sure you have your cell phone with you so you don’t miss the reminder.

-Evernote is a well known application and a popular one, too.
+Evernote is a well-known application and a popular one, too.
 That’s because it’s a very versatile app that can improve your productivity and help you manage your workflows well.

 One of the best features of Evernote (in my opinion) is the Web Clipper.
 It’s a simple and easy tool to use.
 As you’re searching the Internet (perhaps doing research for your next blog post or chapter of your book), simply clip the useful information you come across.
 Save it to a specific notebook and add tags (i.e., keywords) to help you find what you’re looking for.
 Oh, and you can annotate your clips, too.

-Are you tired of sifting through your inbox looking people you need to reply to?
+Are you tired of sifting through your inbox looking messages you need to reply to?
 Sometimes, you get an e-mail from a prospect (or joint venture partner) who asks you to get back to them on a specific day that may be a few days out.

 Where do you put that reminder?

-You could put it on your calendar or you could send a reminder to yourself using FollowUp.cc (using a speciall FollowUp.cc address) so that you don’t forget.
+You could put it on your calendar or you could send a reminder to yourself using FollowUp.cc (using a special FollowUp.cc address) so that you don’t forget.
 For example, if you need to follow up with that person on October 30th, simply send an e-mail to October30@followup.cc.

 How else could you use this reminder service?